wso2/docs-is/en/docs/guides/identity-lifecycles/update-profile.md

 # View and Update User Profiles

-You can update the information on a user's profile as explained
+You can update the information on a user's profile as explained.

 ## Use the Management Console